okbob/pspg/README.md

 `pspg` uses inotify API when it is available, and when input file is changed, then `pspg` reread file immediately.
 This behave can be disabled by option `--no-watch-file` or by specification watch time by option `--watch`.

-# Special options for reading from stream (file or FIFO)

-`pspg` can continually read from file or FIFO (named pipe).
-This behave should should be forced by option `--stream`.

-When last writer to FIFO is ending, then `pspg` is ending too.
-This behave can be changed by option `--hold-stream`.
-Default value is 0.
-When `--hold-stream=1` then `pspg` will try to reopen FIFO and will hang until the FIFO will be opened for writing. `--hold-stream=2` is different strategy.
-The `pspg` reopen FIFO in write mode, and then FIFO will be opened until `pspg` is running.

 # Streaming modes